-Through a student loan discharge, you could be released from your obligation to pay back your student loans.
+A student loan discharge could release you from your obligation to pay back your student loans.

 Navient and Income-Driven Repayment Plans

-Many of Navient’s student loan forgiveness programs require certain loan types to make borrowers eligible.
-If your loans don’t qualify for loan forgiveness, you might consider switching your loans to a more favorable income-driven repayment plan, which include:
+Many of Navient’s student loan forgiveness programs require certain loan types to ensure borrowers are eligible.
+If your loans don’t qualify for loan forgiveness, you might consider switching your loans to a more favorable income-driven repayment plan.
+These include: